Skip to main content

 Beck Dorey-Stein

 Beck Dorey-Stein grew up in Narberth, Pennsylvania, and taught high school English for three years before serving as a White House stenographer from 2012 to 2017.
-Her first book, FROM THE CORNER OF THE OVAL, was a New York Times bestseller.
-She now lives on the coast of Maine.
+She is the author of the novels ROCK THE BOAT and SPECTACULAR THINGS, and the memoir FROM THE CORNER OF THE OVAL, which was a New York Times bestseller.
+She now lives in Maine.

 Beck Dorey-Stein